gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # issues

-* Installation of Tensorflow GPU along with the right verison of CUDA/cuDNN drivers was a challenge.
+* Installation of Tensorflow GPU along with the right version of CUDA/cuDNN drivers was a challenge.
 However I was able to find a good reference on this link

 https://www.tensorflow.org/install/install_sources